 I traveled to Mexico (with my now grown up sons) to meet Jose Luis and we took his Spirit of Butterflies Tour last month.
 It was amazing.
 But we were alarmed to see the extent of deforestation in the area.
 Without help reforesting their habitat, the Monarch will soon go the way of the passenger pigeon & that would be just too sad.
 So we brainstormed about developing a Vermont-Mexico partnership to help save the butterfly.

 The Jose Luis Alvarez “Save the Monarchs Tour”

 Besides being a forester, Jose Luis is an internationally renowned speaker.
 He’s been featured in numerous documentary films by the BBC, National Geographic, the Canadian Broadcasting Channel and others.
 He’s been an advisor and guide to researchers, scientists, photographers & videographers from all over the world as they seek to save the Monarch.
 His work has been written about in newspapers including the Wall Street Journal & The New York Times.

 So we thought we should bring Jose Luis up to Vermont and New England for a speaking tour to raise awareness about the Monarch’s plight.

 I’m starting to put the tour together now and looking for audiences who’d be interested in learning about the Monarchs and planting milkweed.
 I’ll be contacting everyone from the 3rd grade class at Vernon Elementary School to the entomologists at the Gund Institute, UVM.
 We’ll also be reaching out beyond Vermont to universities, botanical gardens and others throughout New England and the Northeast.

-If you know of people &/or organizations that might be interested, please contact me via Facebook, email (peggy@VermontWoodsStudios.com) or phone.
+If you know of people &/or organizations that might be interested, please contact us via Facebook or on our website.
 The tour will be during August – September.
 I’ll keep you posted as it evolves.

 Contact me for seeds or seedlings.
 Here are some other ways to help: